 Use Single Click Filing for Outlook to file your messages in Outlook.
 You can define up to 10 filing folders each with its own toolbar button and use the corresponding shortcuts (Alt+1, Alt+2, ... , Alt+0) to quickly and easily file messages.
 Free trial.

-Track Your Sent for Outlook gives you four easy ways to track your sent items using Filing, Categories, Calendar, Tasks.
-Re-attach your category with a reply/forward to the sent item and keep your categories local (and not expose them to the recipient).
-Define a default action or action(s) for just a single sent item.
+Track Your Sent offers 4 ways to track your sent items: Filing, Categories, Calendar, Tasks.
+Re-attach your category with a reply/forward to the sent item and keep your categories local (and not expose them to the recipient) Define a default action or action(s) for just a single sent item.